 - 8.7.
 Particular hotspots, where lack of public parking creates a problem are:

 - Lower Station Road

 - High Street (former Lloyds Bank, McColls area)

 - Coombe Hill

 - Station Road

 - Natts Lane

 - Silver Lane

 - Areas of Penfold Grange

 - Blackthorn Way

 - Honeysuckle Drive

 - Lakers Meadow

 - Roman Way

 - St Mary's Close

 - Frenches Mead

 - Carpenters

 - Wicks Road

 - Forge Way (Weald School End)

 - Saddlers Close

+- Coombe Hill exit onto High Street

+- High Street (Flower Box)

+- Green area outside Walnut Tree Cottages, Adversane

+- Outside Adversane Hall, Adversane Lane

 - 8.8.
 The Natts Lane area has long been an area of concern, along with Station Road and Lower Station Road, with inconsiderate and illegal double yellow line parking a regular occurrence.

-In 2017 Horsham District Council provided a new commuter car park in Myrtle Lane, near to the station, to help with parking issues in the station area, but unfortunately this is very poorly used despite much

-- advertising.
-The possibility of the existing station car park being changed to a multi-storey is a possible option, which could be explored. - 8.9.
+In 2017 Horsham District Council provided a new commuter car park in Myrtle Lane, near to the station, to help with parking issues in the station area, but unfortunately this is very poorly used despite much advertising.
+The possibility of the existing station car park being changed to a multi-storey is a possible option, which could be explored.

+- 8.9.
 It is, therefore, paramount that any existing public, off-road parking is not lost and that opportunities to provide additional parking, is maximised.

-IT IS, THEREFORE,

-PARAMOUNT THAT

-ANY EXISTING PUBLIC,

-OFF-ROAD PARKING IS

-NOT LOST AND THAT

-OPPORTUNITIES TO

-PROVIDE ADDITIONAL

-PARKING, IS MAXIMISED
+Myrtle Lane car park

-POLICY BILL 13: PUBLIC CAR PARKING
+POLICY BILL11: PUBLIC CAR PARKING

-- There will be a presumption against the loss of publicly accessible car parking in Billingshurst parish.
-Any proposals that would result in the loss of existing publicly available car parking spaces must provide at least the same number of publicly accessible spaces in an equivalent location. - Proposals that enable the provision of additional, publicly accessible car parking at Billingshurst Station will be strongly supported. - Alongside any new public car parking provision, the following will also be required to be provided as part of that provision: - i. dedicated bicycle parking facilities, preferably covered and secure; and - ii. future-proofed four hour or faster electric vehicle charging points (or wireless charging facilities) that are affordable, reliable and open access electric vehicle charging points.
+- A. There will be a presumption against the loss of publicly accessible car parking in Billingshurst parish.
+Any proposals that would result in the loss of existing publicly available car parking spaces must provide at least the same number of publicly accessible spaces in an equivalent location. - B. Proposals that enable the provision of additional, publicly accessible car parking at Billingshurst Station will be strongly supported. - C. Alongside any new public car parking provision, the following will also be required to be provided as part of that provision: - i. dedicated bicycle parking facilities, preferably covered and secure; and - ii. future-proofed four hour or faster electric vehicle charging points (or wireless charging facilities) that are affordable, reliable and open access electric vehicle charging points.

-Policy conformity: NDP Objective: 3; HDPF Policy: 41; NPPF para: 105, 106
+Policy conformity: NDP Objective: 4; HDPF Policy: 41; NPPF para: 105, 106